-Follows 906/25...Show more
+Follows 906/25...Show more His Washerer knows been derastence restaurender tetre date newere some exokrection of arcest Haftar demands new mechanism for distributing state revenues, warns to escalate if his calls are not met .
 He noted what he claimed were violations in the documentary credits committed by the Tripoli-based Central Bank of Libya (CBL).
-"The documentary credits for 2022 were distributed to 1,848 companies; The eastern region's share was 7% percent, while the si region received only 2% percent of these credits."

-The 80-year-old warrord said the Administrative Control and the Audit Bureau report indicated manipulation with more than 200 billion dinars.
-There is an ever more pressing need for fair distribution of all revenues amid the current adverse economic situation in the country,

-He claimed to receive "fundreds of memorandums from different regions demanding the formation of a supreme committee for filancial arrangements to distribute invariants fairly among the municipalities.

-He expressed dissatisfaction with US Ambassador Richard Norland for his remarks on the distribution of oil revenues.
+"The documentary credits for 2022 were distributed to 1,648 companies; The eastern region's share was 7% percent, while the s region received only 2% percent of these oredits."
+The B0-year-old warrord said the Administrative Control and the Audit Bureau report indicated manipulation with more than 200 billion dinars.
+There is an over more pressing need for fair distribution of oil revenues amid the carrent adverse economic abuation in the country, He claimed to receive "hundreds of memorandums from offerent regions demanding the formation of a supreme committee for financial arrangements to distribute involution faily among the municipalities.
+He expressed disselfaction with US Ambassador Richard Norland for the remarks on the distribution of oil revenues.
 Addressing the foreign diplomatic missions, Haftar called on them to refrain from interfering in Libyan affairs and "not to cross the lines."
 "You are the ones who created the orisis and sowed discord among the Libyans."

-Halfar said that the presidential and parliamentary elections represent the solution to Libya's crisis, as he demanded the cot of all foreign torces and mercenaries from Libya in implementation of the Security Council resolutions and the agreements of the John Military Committee (5 + 10).
+Hafter said that the presidential and partiamentary elections represent the solution to Libya's crisis, as he demanded the cell of all foreign forces and mercenaries from Libya in implementation of the Security Council resolutions and the agreements of the Joint Military Committee (5 + 5). - Dan Tsubouchi 📀 @Energy_Tidbits - Jun 25 Risk to Libya's stable #Oil production that's been ~1.2 mmb/d for months?
+Looks like back to Eastern Llbya not believing getting their fair share of oil revenues....
+0 1 4 🗘 15 📊 7,921 t, something only the NetZero side hasn't wanted to acknowledge.

-w- Dan Tsubouchi @ @Energy_Tidbits · Jun 25
+SAF --- Dan Tsubouchi 🔗 @Energy_Tidbits · Jul 4 OOPS!